Frequently Asked Questions

 We do not supply hoses with our built-in units.
 These connections must be made by a licensed gas fitter and must comply with the local codes.

 The piping up to the gas grill is the responsibility of the installer and piping should be located as shown in the built-in instructions in your manual.
 (It must be connected with a rigid pipe, copper tube or an approved flexible metal connector).

 The manual has all the important details required for your built-in, please read all installation instructions.

 A flexible metal connector is included to simplify the installation of the unit.
 This flexible metal connector comes connected to the flare fitting on the end of the manifold off the control panel.
 Connect the other end of the connector to the gas piping.
 Ensure that the connector does not pass through a wall, floor, ceiling or partition, and is protected from damage.
 If a propane tank is being used, the tank portion of the enclosure must be ventilated according to local codes, and must not have communication with the cavity used to enclose the gas grill.
 A propane cylinder cannot be stored below the gas grill.

 A regulator humming is a normal occurrence on hot days.
 This is not a defect.
 This sound is caused by internal vibrations in the regulator and does not affect the performance or safety of the gas grill.

-Napoleon accessories are warranted to be free from defects in material and workmanship for a period of one year from date of purchase.
+Napoleon accessories are warranted to be free from defects in material and workmanship for a period of two years from date of purchase.

 An odorless, colorless, tasteless, poisonous, and flammable gas that is produced when carbon burns with insufficient air.